 You finally have your judgment in hand.
 It is now time to contact NIS.
-Our team of experienced investigators and legal professionals will analyze your judgment and present you with a Judgment Recovery Plan to enforce your judgment.
+Our team of experienced investigators will analyze your judgment and develop a strategic Judgment Recovery Plan based on verified asset intelligence to support your enforcement efforts.

-National Investigative Services' Judgment Recovery Plans are your fastest path to cash.
-Too often, Judgment Recovery is not based on investigative facts, and a few Garnishments are filed before it's (electronically) filed away as "unrecoverable".
-Our Judgment Recovery Plans follow the money (i.e. the assets) and provide the legal methods to enforce your judgment.
+National Investigative Services’ Judgment Recovery Plans are your fastest path to cash.
+Too often, judgment recovery efforts are not based on investigative facts, and a few garnishments are filed before a case is (electronically) set aside as “unrecoverable.”
+Our approach follows the money—identifying assets and financial pathways—and provides actionable intelligence and enforcement strategies for you and your legal counsel to pursue.

 Before investing significant time and legal spend, use our AI-assisted tool to evaluate asset signals, entity risk, and realistic recovery likelihood.

-Obtaining a judgment is often a long and costly process—a process most likely involving a team of advisors and legal experts.
-Once the judgment has been awarded, that team of experts has moved on, leaving a creditor wondering how to enforce their judgment.
-Whether an individual, a company, or a bank, the judgment recovery (or judgment enforcement) process is neither fast or simple, lest of all easy.
+Obtaining a judgment is often a long and costly process, typically involving a team of advisors and legal professionals.
+Once the judgment has been awarded, that team has often moved on, leaving a creditor with limited direction on how to proceed.
+Whether an individual, a company, or a financial institution, the judgment recovery process is rarely fast or simple.

 High-impact work products built for attorneys and creditors—designed to save time, reduce guesswork, and strengthen leverage.